 Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

-I’ll show you how to create an easy terrarium, take you through every step from the ground up, and tell you everything you need (and don’t).
+I’ll show you how to make a terrarium in the most straightforward process.
+Taking you through every step from the ground up and telling you everything you need (and don’t need) along the way.

 So let’s dig in!